StanfordBDHG/HealthGPT/README.md

 ## Disclaimer

 HealthGPT is provided for general informational purposes only and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
 Large language models, such as those provided by OpenAI, are known to hallucinate and at times return false information.
 The use of HealthGPT is at your own risk.
 Always consult a qualified healthcare provider for personalized advice regarding your health and well-being.
+Aggregated HealthKit data for the past 14 days will be uploaded to OpenAI.
+Please refer to the [OpenAI privacy policy](https://openai.com/policies/privacy-policy) for more information.

 ## Set Up

 1. Clone this repository.
 2. Open `HealthGPT.xcodeproj` in Xcode.
 Wait for all dependencies to install and indexing to finish.
 3. Replace the OpenAI API key placeholder in `Supporting Files/OpenAI-Info.plist` with your own from OpenAI's dashboard.
+You can also paste your key into the app during onboarding.
 4. Run the app (on device or in the simulator) and play with HealthGPT on your own data 🚀

 Note: if you're using the simulator, you will need to manually add data in the Health app.